-The above median percent change table indicates that there is no change in commercial/industrial property values.
-Therefore, we can conclude that the analysis performed for the 2007 audit is also applicable for the 2008 intervening year.
+The median percent change table of sold and unsold commercial/industrial property indicates that there is no change in either category.
+Therefore, we can conclude that the analysis performed for the 2007 audit is also applicable for the 2008 tax year.